Steven Benda

-Steven-Andreas Benda (born 1 October 1998) is a German professional footballer who plays as a goalkeeper for Millwall, on loan from club Fulham.
+Steven-Andreas Benda (born 1 October 1998) is a German professional footballer who plays as a goalkeeper for club Nottingham Forest.

 Career

 Swansea City

 Born in Stuttgart, Benda spent his early career with 1.
 FC Heidenheim and TSV 1860 Munich.
 He signed for Swansea City in August 2017 and signed a new three-year contract in June 2019.
 He joined the Swansea first-team in the 2018–19 season following an injury to Erwin Mulder.

 He moved on loan to Swindon Town in September 2019.
 He made his senior debut on 8 October 2019, in the EFL Trophy, and made his Football League debut on 12 October 2019.

 He moved on loan to Peterborough United in January 2022.
 He made his debut for the club on 22 January 2022 in a 3–0 defeat to West Bromwich Albion.

 After his return to Swansea, appearing in 21 games as the club's number one goalkeeper for the 2022–23 season, Benda suffered a "significant" knee injury in January 2023.